Range anxiety: here's what happens when an electric car runs out

 Can you tow an electric car?

-On the off chance you do run out of electricity, contact your breakdown provider and ask for a flatbed truck to take you to a nearby charging station.
+On the off chance you do run out of electricity, contact your breakdown provider.
+It may have a small battery booster that can give you enough charge to get to a charging station.
+If not, ask for a flatbed truck to take you to a nearby charging station.
 Electric vehicles shouldn’t be towed with a rope or lift, as this can damage the traction motors that generate electricity through regenerative braking.
 Different manufacturers give different advice.
 Tesla and Renault, for example, advise owners to only use a flatbed truck for recovery.
 However, Nissan says that the latest Leaf can be towed with the front wheels raised, as this avoids damaging the traction motor.
 However, a flatbed is always the safest choice.

 Has the UK given up on EVs?
 New government ‘Plan for Drivers’ says no

 Comment: finance, funding and fuel prices means now’s the best time to buy an EV

 BP Pulse opens UK’s biggest EV charging station

 Best home electric car chargers 2023: how to choose the right EV wallbox

 Tesla Cybertruck: pricing and specs for Elon Musk’s electric pickup truck

 MINI Cooper Electric: pricing and specs for British-built electric supermini